kiewic/PowerBI-WaffleChart/Visual/IVisualHost.md

 ```

 ###Colors
-`colors: IColorInfo[]` - Colors is an array of default colors that your visual can use.
+`colors: IColorInfo[]` - An array of default colors that your visual can use.

 ###Selection Builder
 `createSelectionIdBuilder: () => visuals.ISelectionIdBuilder` - Generates and stores metadata for selectable items in your visual.
 [Learn more about Selection Builder](../Selection.md)